 Ingredients

-- PICKLE RELISH: you can also used diced sweet pickles
+- PICKLE RELISH: we sweet pickle relish.
+You can also used diced sweet pickles

 - MAYONNAISE: we prefer Hellmann's Real Mayonnaise or Duke's Real Mayonnaise.
 Do not use Miracle Whip.